NCAlgebra/NC/README.md

 www.math.ucsd.edu/~ncalg

-## Installation
+Releases in github are also branches so you can easily switch from version to version using git.

+### Post-download installation

 All that is needed for NCAlgebra to run is that its top directory, the `NC` directory, be on Mathematica's search path.

-If you are on a unix flavored machine (Solaris, Linux, Mac OSX) then unpacking or cloning in your home directory (`~`) is all you need to do.
-You may want to try to run NCAlgebra as explained in the next section to see if that works.
+If you are on a unix
+flavored machine (Solaris, Linux, Mac OSX) then unpacking or cloning in your home directory (`~`) is all you need to do.

-If you want to put the files someplace else, all you need to do is to modify Mathematica's search path.
-You can do this in one of two ways:

-* Use our installation notebook:

-  You can use our `InstallNCAlgebra.nb` notebook to automagically set up the Mathematica's `$Path` variable.
-Navigate to the directory `DEMOS` inside the `NC` directory, open this notebook and follow the directions which are found there.
+Otherwise, you may need to add the installation directory to Mathematica's search path.
+This is done automatically for you if you used `NCWebInstall`.

-* or, if you are experienced with Mathematica:
+If you are experienced with Mathematica:

   Edit the main *Mathematica* init.m file (not the one inside the `NC` directory) to add the name of the directory which contains the `NC` folder to the Mathematica variable `$Path`, as in: